-The Windfall Lake Project is accessible by road from the town of Lebel-sur-Quévillon, which is approximately 115 km west of the Windfall Lake Project.
+The Windfall Lake Project is accessible by road from the town of Lebel-sur-Quévillon, which is approximately 115 kilometres west of the Windfall Lake Project.
 Lebel-sur-Quévillon, with a population of 2,700, is the closest town, and is able to supply support to the project.
 Skilled labour and specialized equipment can be also sourced from Val-d'Or or Chibougamau.

 The topography of the Windfall Lake Project is typical of the glaciated Canadian Shield, in that low ridges of rock or gravel are interspersed with low areas of muskeg or lakes.
+The Windfall

-The Windfall Lake Project is centred on an esker cored by outcrop, and flanked to the east and west by kettle lakes.
+Lake Project is centred on an esker cored by outcrop, and flanked to the east and west by kettle lakes.

-In 2008, Noront Resources completed a small underground exploration program on the Windfall Lake Project, which included excavating a ramp and underground headings.
+In 2008, Noront completed a small underground exploration program on the Windfall Lake Project, which included excavating a ramp and underground headings.
 A restoration plan prepared by Société en Commandite Genivar ("Genivar") was filed in 2008 and was accepted.
-Subsequently, an irrevocable letter of credit for 70% (C\$385,046) was deposited by Noront Resources.
+Subsequently, an irrevocable letter of credit for 70% (\$385,046) was deposited by Noront.
 An updated restoration plan was prepared by Genivar (Genivar 2012) on behalf of Eagle Hill.
-Subsequent discussions with the Ministère de l'Énergie et des Ressources naturelles ("MERN") estimated the financial guarantee to complete the updated restoration plan at C\$570,000.
-This amount was deposited on July 10, 2014 by Eagle Hill, and the original C\$385,046 letter of credit was returned to Noront Resources.
+Subsequent discussions with the Ministère de l'Énergie et des Ressources naturelles ("MERN") estimated the financial guarantee to complete the updated restoration plan at \$570,000.
+This amount was deposited on July 10, 2014 by Eagle Hill, and the original \$385,046 letter of credit was returned to Noront.
+The restoration plan will be updated in June 2017, as per MERN requirements to update the plan every 5 years.